-- i) What is the purpose of the valuation? - What basis of value should apply? - What premise of value should be used? iii) - iv) What is the subject of the valuation? - How has the business performed historically?
-V) - What is the future outlook for the business? vi) - Which valuation approaches should be utilized? vii) - How do you arrive at a conclusion of value? viii)
+- i) What is the purpose of the valuation? - ii) What basis of value should apply? - iii) What premise of value should be used? - iv) What is the subject of the valuation? - v) How has the business performed historically? - vi) What is the future outlook for the business? - vii) Which valuation approaches should be utilized? - viii) How do you arrive at a conclusion of value?